Environmental Policy and Management DUMF4040

 - Available to Erasmus Students: Yes

-Environmental Policy and Management will examine the management of environments by businesses, governments, non-governmental organisations and communities.
-It will focus on such techniques such as environmental management systems, multi-lateral environmental agreements and informal or collective arrangements in areas such as waste and energy, forests and fisheries, climate change and biosafety.
+Environmental Policy and Management will examine the management of environments by a variety of actors, and the policies that frame management options.
+It will focus on such approaches as multi-lateral environmental agreements, the environmental approaches that help address sustainable development, climate change adaptation, and disaster risk reduction, as well as tools for implementing these.
 In broad terms the course will strike a balance between applied and critical perspectives.

 33hrs of lectures/seminars, including field visits